BROKEN SKY

 “Another active pair?”
 Pieter’s voice was controlled but menacing.
 “Where?”

 “Now that they’ve been destroyed, there’s … there’s no way to tell.”
-This time it was a full step back.
-“I’ll keep working on it and let you know as soon as I have an answer.”
+This time it was a full step backward.
+“I’ll let you know as soon as I have an answer.”

 Pieter dismissed the engineer but called him back before he reached the door.
 “Wait.
 The floatplane.
 It says here they’re grounded until they get the new fuel module.”